 }

-// Update health bar fill amount
+// Update the fill amount of the health bar

 img.fillAmount = hp / maxHp;